 SimilarContent range from $19 to $79 per month and handles the balance computation much better than CognitiveSEO.
-SC splits the clicks into four different segments and count each separately: Keyword Ranking, Analyze Article, Keyword Research, Niche Discovery.
+SC splits the clicks into four different segments and counts each separately: Keyword Ranking, Analyze Article, Keyword Research, Niche Discovery.
 The best thing is that the quota resets every day rather than every month.
 So there is some freedom in that, and if you go overboard one afternoon, you only need to wait till the next day to have a blast again.

 Also, SimilarContent gives you plenty of options to scale your use as different pricing tiers are available – starting from only $19/m is a tremendous value.
 CognitiveSEO shoves you at one fixed tier ($129/m) and then offers a “business plan with custom pricing”, which I guess means higher costs.